andrew/ultimate-awesome/README.md

 - [blockchain-security-awesome](https://github.com/lengyun123456/blockchain-security-awesome) - A curated list of awesome things related to blockchain security.
 - [awesome-useful-link](https://github.com/LeoHeo/awesome-useful-link) - Useful link(Overall).
 - [awesome-starter](https://github.com/levensailor/awesome-starter) - 🏄 A collection of packages, boilerplates, and starting points for beginner programmers.
-- [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
-It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-bitsend-bsd](https://github.com/LIMXTEC/awesome-bitsend-bsd) - A collection of awesome Bitsend BSD resources.
 - [awesome-learning](https://github.com/LiuxhRobotAI/awesome-learning) - A list of topics of interest, including AI, Robotics, Physics, Mathematics, control and some useful tools in these areas.
 - [my-awesomeness](https://github.com/louisthomas/my-awesomeness) - My personal awesomeness.